 A balanced packed lunch should contain:

-Replace chocolate bars and cakes with fresh fruit, dried fruit.
+Replace chocolate bars and cakes with fresh fruit or dried fruit.

-Here are more ideas for healthy food swaps.
+Here are more ideas for packed lunches with lots of helpful tips